 Roster Changes Announced for 2023 Bell AHL All-Star Classic

 SPRINGFIELD, Mass. ...
-The American Hockey League today announced a series of changes to the playing rosters for the 2023 AHL All-Star Classic presented by Bell in collaboration with Manulife Bank, to be held February 5-6 in Laval, Que.
+The American Hockey League today announced several additional changes to the playing rosters for the 2023 AHL All-Star Classic presented by Bell in collaboration with Manulife Bank, to be held this Sunday and Monday, February 5-6, in Laval, Que.

-Hartford Wolf Pack defenseman Zac Jonesand Wilkes-Barre/Scranton Penguins forward Alex Nylanderhave been added to the Atlantic Division roster; Rochester Americans forward Lukas Rousekhas been added to the North Division roster; Milwaukee Admirals forward Luke Evangelistahas been added to the Central Division roster; and Colorado Eagles forward Jean-Luc Foudyand Henderson Silver Knights defenseman Brayden Pachalhave been added to the Pacific Division roster.
+Providence Bruins defenseman Jack Ahcanand Bridgeport Islanders forward Ruslan Iskhakovhave been added to the Atlantic Division roster; Laval Rocket forward Alex Belzilehas been added to the North Division roster; and Coachella Valley Firebirds forward Max McCormickhas been added to the Pacific Division roster.

-In addition, the AHL announced that Lehigh Valley's Cam York, Wilkes-Barre/Scranton's Xavier Ouellet, Rochester's Brandon Biro, Milwaukee's Tommy Novak, Colorado's Brad Huntand Henderson's Daniil Miromanovwill be unavailable for the event.
+The AHL also announced that Providence's Vinni Lettieri, Hartford's Will Cuylle, Laval's Justin Barronand Coachella Valley's Andrew Poturalskiwill be unavailable for the event.

-A limited number of tickets remain available for the 2023 AHL All-Star Classic presented by Bell in collaboration with Manulife Bank, including admission to both the 2023 Rona AHL All-Star Skills Competition on Sunday, Feb.
+A limited number of tickets for the 2023 AHL All-Star Classic presented by Bell in collaboration with Manulife Bank, which include admission to both the 2023 Rona AHL All-Star Skills Competition on Sunday, Feb.
 5 (6 p.m.
 ET), and the 2023 Mise-o-jeu AHL All-Star Challenge on Monday, Feb.
 6 (7 p.m.
-ET).
-Tickets start at only $39 and can be purchased by visiting rocketlaval.com.
+ET), are available now by visiting rocketlaval.com.

 The 2023 AHL All-Star Classic will feature the top young talent in the American Hockey League: since 1995, more than 94 percent of All-Star Classic participants have gone on to compete in the National Hockey League, including Cam Atkinson, Drake Batherson, Patrice Bergeron, Jordan Binnington, Jack Campbell, John Carlson, Logan Couture, Thatcher Demko, Denis Gurianov, Connor Hellebuyck, Tristan Jarry, Kaapo Kahkonen, Jordan Kyrou, Jonathan Marchessault, Jacob Markstrom, Brandon Montour, William Nylander, Kyle Palmieri, Mikko Rantanen, Dylan Strome, Linus Ullmark, Vitek Vanecekand Mats Zuccarello.